IELTS Speaking Samples and Answers

 and explain why you want to visit this place.

-I would like to visit Greece and have long been planning to go there.
-This is a historical place and ordained with beautiful spots.
-The country is located in the European belt and shares its coastline with the Mediterranean.
-The exotic beaches of the country provide the best views as well.
-This is a smart candidate task card topic and I am feeling happy with this one in my share.
+I would like to visit "Greece" and that's a dream destination for me.
+Greece is a historical place and ordained with beautiful spots throughout the country.
+It is located in the European belt and shares its coastline with the Mediterranean.
+The exotic beaches of the country provide an exciting and refreshing experience to the visitors.
+This is a great topic to talk about and I am feeling happy with this one in my share.
 I will answer the remaining questions in brief now.

-There is a lot to do in this country.
-As it is said before, this is a country filled with historical importance, I would like to visit the places.
-I would pay a visit to Acropolis, museums, Delphi Ruins, and the other notable places.
-And I am eagerly waiting for spending some quality times on the white sandy beaches.
-I would also like to take part in the watersports in the beaches.
-Enjoying the sunset at the beach is my another plan.
+There is a lot to do in Greece, and this country is filled with historically important structures, scenic beauties, breathtaking beaches and I would like to visit all those once I am there.
+I would like to pay a visit to Acropolis, a few museums, Delphi Ruins, and the other notable places and I am eagerly waiting to spend some quality time on the white sandy beaches in Greece.
+I would also like to take part in some watersports on the beach while I am there.
+Enjoying the sunset at the beach is another exciting thing I wold like to do.

 I want to visit Greece for some specific reasons.
-This is a nice place indeed and the islands of this country are also amazing.
+This is a nice place indeed and the islands of this country are unbelievably amazing.
 There are lots of places to see and tons of things to do.
-The locals are also cooperative and helpful to the tourists.
-Based on all the reasons, I want to visit Greece.
+The locals are also cooperative and helpful to tourists.
+Due to all the reasons, I want to visit Greece and make the memory unforgettable.

 Q. Why do you think people like to visit new places?

-A. People like to explore different places and get acquainted with diverse cultures and customs.
+A. People like to explore different places and want to get acquainted with diverse cultures and customs.
 Visiting the same place over and over again goes against the basic nature of a tourist.
-Different places have different architects, landscapes and historical significance and people want to witness all of them.
+Different places have different architects, landscapes and historical significances and people want to witness all of them.
 Moreover, visiting an entirely new place gives a kind of fulfilment and refreshment to the travellers.

 Q. Why is travelling important for learning?

-A. We read books to learn something new but travelling helps to widen our outlook and gives us the opportunity to witness something.
-When we see the things that we read on the books, our cognition level is enhanced.
+A. We travel to enjoy our time by witnessing a different place or by getting away from our routined life.
+Travelling also helps expand our outlook and allows us to witness something we have only seen on TV or read about them on books.
+When we see the things that we read in a book, our perception is enhanced.
 We try to match what we read with what we see and also try to find dissimilarities subconsciously.
-As a result, our real-life skills and knowledge are increased to a higher extent.
+As a result, our real-life skills and knowledge increase to a higher extent.
 So travelling is important for developing our perspective, learning new things and refreshing our mind.
+While we are away from home, we meet new people, get to know their culture and lifestyle, experience different food and talk to others in a different language.
+All these are quite helpful in learning new things and honing our skills.
+Finally, travelling helps learn practical skills, and witnessing things with our own eyes has a more lasting impact on our minds.

 Q. What type of places are popular among foreign tourists in your country?

-A. Thank you for the question.
-Singapore is primarily an island and located near Malaysia.
-Despite being an island, a remarkable number of attractive places are located in this city and tourists across the world gather here to enjoy the beauties.
-People mostly like to visit the places with historical importance, natural beauties, luxurious resorts, beaches, shopping malls, open-air shops, street foods etc. Following the demands of the tourists, a substantial number of places have been modified and the tourists around the world get immense pleasure by visiting these spots.
-Some of the notable places are – Marina Bay Sands, Changi Chapel and Museum, Gardens by the Bay, Singapore Flyer, Botanic Gardens, Chinatown, Arab Street and Little India among others.
+A. Thank you for this question.
+Singapore is primarily an island and is located near Malaysia.
+Despite being an island, it has a good number of attractive places and tourists across the world gather here to enjoy their time.
+Foreign tourists mostly like to visit the places with historical importance, natural beauties, luxurious resorts, beaches, shopping malls, open-air shops, and enjoy street food in my country.
+Following the demands of the tourists, a substantial number of places have been modified and the tourists around the world get immense pleasure by visiting these spots in my country.
+Some of the notable places in Singapore are – Marina Bay Sands, Changi Chapel and Museum, Gardens by the Bay, Singapore Flyer, Botanic Gardens, Chinatown, Arab Street and Little India among others.
 The Singapore Zoo is another such place that draws a huge crowd.

-Q. How tourism has changed over the years?
+Q. How tourism has changed over the years in your country?

-A. Well, tourism has changed greatly over the years.
-Earlier, people used to visit the city for only business and shopping purposes.
-Tourism was not quite expanded so much in the past as it is in the present days.
-Earlier, tourism in Singapore was limited to visiting some shopping malls.
-People across the world visited here to get their shopping done marking various occasions.
-But now the scenario is quite opposite.
-People now love visiting the attractive places of this city.
-With the passage of time, tourism has developed gradually in Singapore.
-The government played a great role for uplifting tourism industry while the initiatives from the private sector also have some stake here.
+A. Well, tourism has changed greatly over the last few years in Singapore.
+Earlier, people used to visit our country mostly for business and shopping purposes.
+Tourism was not quite expanded in the past as it is now.
+But now the scenario is quite the opposite.
+People now love visiting attractive places in my country and we get far more foreign tourists each year than the actual number of citizens of our country.
+Over time, tourism has developed gradually in Singapore.
+The government played a great role in the uplifting of the tourism industry while the initiatives from the private sectors helped as well.

 Q. Do you think cheap air travel has positively affected the tourism industry?
 How?

-A. A faster and convenient communication system is essential to visit distant tourist spots and when it is about visiting out of the border, people think carefully about the communication system.
-Luckily, the cheap air travel has had some positive impacts on the tourism industry in Singapore.
-Now people across the globe prefer to visit the city and definitely, cheap air travels attract a lot more people.
+A. A faster and convenient transportation system is essential to visit distant tourist spots and when it is about visiting beyond the border, people think carefully about the transportations.
+Luckily, cheap air travel has had some positive impacts on the tourism industry in Singapore as well as in the rest of the world.
+Now people across the globe prefer to visit our country and definitely, cheap air travels attract a lot more people than ever before.
 Air travel is comfortable and comes with some other special benefits for the passengers.
 Booking air ticket is easier now and the travel agencies play the booking agents' roles for the travellers.
-The number of domestic and international flights is also on the rise for the cheap ticket price and that has a direct relationship with the enhancement of tourism.
+The number of domestic and international flights is also on the rise for the cheap ticket price and that has a direct impact on the faster growth of the tourism industry.

 Q. What sort of places students should visit?
 Why?

-This is a critical question to deal with.
-I think students should visit places with historical importance.
-They should pay a visit to museums, science galleries, and similar other places where they will learn something interesting.
-Besides, to increase their outlooks, they also should visit places with natural beauties.
-International travel may also help them to know about different cultures and customs that they can exercise in their real-life.
-But the places should come with ample scopes of learning.
-Visiting only theme parks, and beaches, in my opinion, is not expected from students and universities, old cities and tech valleys might be some great place for them.
+A. This is a critical question to deal with.
+First, I think students should visit places with historical importance as they offer plenty of learning opportunities and ignite interests among them.
+They should also go to museums, science and art galleries, other universities, large libraries, and similar other places where they will learn something interesting and new.
+Besides, to increase their outlooks, they should visit places with natural beauties.
+International travel may also help them know more about different cultures and customs.